The Diploma in Tropical Medicine program

-- Physician assistants and students in physician assistant programs
+- Physician assistants and students in the physician assistant programs.

-- Those holding an M.D. or D.O. degree including physicians, residents, nurse practitioners, fellows, staff, instructors, and postdoc fellows
+- Those holding an M.D. or D.O. degree including physicians, residents, fellows, and postdoc fellows.

 Fees - Domestic and International